+The above condition is apparently new.
+It generalizes condition i-s-3v-graded to subsets of attributes.
 The interpretation of this condition is exactly similar to that of condition i-s-3v-graded.
 When I-s-3v-graded holds, the relation $\succeq_I$ is a weak order that can have at most three equivalence classes.
-When it has three equivalence classes, the bottom class acts as a veto: an object that has on the attributes in I an evaluation belonging to this equivalence class cannot be in $\mathcal{A}$ .
+When it has three equivalence classes, the bottom class acts as a veto: an object that has on the attributes in I an evaluation belonging to this equivalence class cannot be in A.

-Following the analysis in Bouyssou and Marchant (2007), it is easy to factorize Condition I-s-3v-graded so as to make I-linear appear explicitly.
+Following the analysis in Bouyssou and Marchant (2007a), it is easy to factorize Condition I-s-3v-graded so as to make I-linear appear explicitly.
 This factorization will not be used in the present paper.